gitex-flow/gitex-flow-node/README.md

 # Developer documentation (API)

-If you like to use **gitex-flow** in your code, you can use the typescript gitex-flow API.
+If you like to use **gitex-flow** in your code, you can use the typescript API.

 **gitex-flow** is implemented as a wrapper of an arbitary **git flow** implementation.